CKBoytGT/waterUdoin/README.md

 </div>

 ## Usage
 Sign up for an account, log in and use the options under "Today's Water Intake" on your dashboard to track your intake for the day.
+You can also adjust your goal as needed.
+You can view the progression of how much water you've tracked in your past 30 logs on the line graph.
+Top scores for the day show in the Leadboard.

 ## Screenshots